Main Content

 Program Application Notes:

-• Study Abroad Approval Form: Please complete the student sections and arrange completion with the Assistant Director of the Light Fellowship.
+- Study Abroad Approval Form: Please complete the student sections and e-mail the form to Kripa, Sr. Assoc.
+Director of the Light Fellowship, at kripa.bhagat@yale.edu.

 Light Fellowship Application Notes:

-• The Light Fellowship only supports housing in a homestay, if available.
+- The Light Fellowship only supports housing in a homestay, if available.
 If homestay is unavailable due to COVID-19 concerns, students will be funded for housing in university dormitories.
-Students who select the independent apartment option will need to supplement with personal funds and additional food expenses.